upolar/wetoni-learn-something/English/Fantastic 4/week1-Inventing_Languages.md

 > :woman: **Sam**: new [...] in English are invented as people use the language in new ways.
 But what happens when a language comes from an entirely diffent galaxy?
-Someone like [Kronos ... of the planets of the Klingons]
+Someone like [ ... home planet of the Klingons]

 > :man: **Neil**: Yes!
 When sci-fi tv show star-trek introduce aliens caracters [...
 Klingons].
 The [...] is need to invent a [whole] new language, [Klingon].